 Other electronic communications providers are a group of operators that became subject to the information security and data protection regulation in the Act on Electronic Communications Services from the beginning of 2015.
 As a result of this, the regulation of confidentiality and ensuring information security in electronic communications covers all communications providers as their role in the protection of confidential communications is crucial.
 It is not always simple to draw a line between telecommunications based on the definitions of Directive (EU) 2018/1972 and other conveyance of communications.

-The NCSC-FI supervises and provides guidance to the digital service providers and digital infrastructure providers referred to in the Directive.
-The obligations of these operators are laid down in the Act on Electronic Communications Services.
-With respect to digital service providers, the NCSC-FI only supervises those operators whose main establishment in the EU is located in Finland.
-If a digital service provider operating in Finland has its main establishment in some other EU country, the competent supervisory authority is the authority of the country where the main establishment is located.
+The NCSC-FI guides and supervises the above-mentioned entities in Finland.
+Digital service providers, ICT service management providers and some digital infrastructure providers fall within the scope of the NCSC-FI’s supervision if their main establishment in the EU is in Finland.
+If a service provider operates in Finland but its main establishment is in some other EU Member State, the competent authority is the supervisory authority in the country where the main establishment is located.

 Providers of associated services and facilities